Hamza-Bouhelal/gitlab-client-api/README.md

 // Create a new instance of the gitlab client
 // Either set the private token as options of provide env variable GITLAB_TOKEN
 // Setting cache to true will cache the results of requests that were made with that instance of the client
-// Cache can be disables within individual requests by setting cache to false

 const gitlab = new Gitlab({
   privateToken: "your-private-token",